 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+garage and a second garage

 Signature:

+Deter

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: